-Anyone who loves Devils Food cake will surely love this chocolaty, moist and light cake that is frosted with a mildly sweet homemade marshmallow fluff.
-The best part is that there is also devil’s food cake crumbs pressed all over the outside of the frosting: an ultimate party cake.
+Anyone who loves Devils Food cake will surely love this sinful Devils Food White Out Cake.
+It is such a chocolatey, moist and light cake which is frosted with a mildly sweet homemade marshmallow fluff.
+Yes, marshmallow fluff!
+The best part is that there is also devil’s food cake crumbs pressed all over the outside of the frosting.
+It is really the ultimate party cake.

 I always wondered who would pick this outrageous cake for our Tuesdays with Dorie challenge as it is on the cover of the Dorie cookbook.
 Stephanie over at Confessions of a City Eater did just that!
 I was going to sit this week out but when I saw what the challenge was I knew I had to make it.
 The only problem was … I knew Lenny would not want a big gooey cake sitting around the house so I needed a great reason and I had the perfect one, my friend Evelyn’s birthday.
 What made this challenge even better was that I got to involve MEM (Evelyn’s too cute kids) in the process.

 We made the cake over a two day period since we had school and work schedules to deal with.
 MEM helped with the cake making process and we had tons of fun.
 From little fingers tasting everything to chocolate cake batter spattering all over the kitchen and us when I added the hot water on to high of a speed – we just laughed and laughed about it and they just kept tasting and tasting!